 Creating First Line and Hanging Indents

 Instead of using the first-line indents, a space between paragraphs or even an empty line is often used.
-In modern word-processing, it is not recommended to use the first-line indents and the spaces between paragraphs at the same document.
+In modern word-processing, it is not recommended to use the first-line indents and the spaces between paragraphs in the same document.

 - The first-line indent in the first paragraph of any text is optional, since it is obvious where the paragraph begins.
 However, the Drop caps may apply for such paragraphs.